Search

 Overlays

-These are the most simple and cheapest method to test if coloured filters help.
+These are the simplest and cheapest way to test if coloured filters could help you.
 You can get them for a few pounds and you simply place them over the text you are reading.
 Some optometrists offer private tests which can help see which colour filter would benefit you the most.

 Precision tinted lenses